darshn-n/dsa/README.md

 # DSA

-An Ultimate Repo for DS and A.
+An Ultimate Repo for DSA.

 ## Cloning